rgaraisayev/taskpalsdp/README.md

 </div>

   In current version of TaskPal, users are able to create or join existing tasks, make new taskpals, visit profiles of those taskpals, collect points doing tasks, and find new taskpals that have similar interests with them.
 Users can adjust the time of their task.
 Currenly time can be chosen from 1, 5, 10, 15, 20 minutes.
+After finishing every task, they are rewarded with coins, trophies, points and one new taskpal - other user who is doing similar tasks and having similar interest with him/her.

+  ## Backend Implementation